 This post may contain affiliate links.
 Please read our disclosure policy.

-Classic fudgy homemade brownies are so simple to make and worth every single calorie.
-They’re SO yummy and SO simple!
+This fudgy homemade brownie recipe is so simple to make and worth every single calorie.
+They’re delicious and better than any box!

-Close up of homemade brownies cut into squares.
+Close up of homemade brownie recipe cut into squares.

-• Delicious.
+• Packed with chocolate flavor.
 This recipe is rich, fudgy, and everything else you want in a brownie.

 • Better than boxed.
 Once you get a bite of these chewy brownies, you’ll never want to use a box mix again!